 Become a Peace and Justice Intern

-Interns have the opportunity to learn how a nongovernmental educational institute works by working on IPJ projects alongside scholars and practitioners in the fields of human rights and conflict resolution.
+Interns have the opportunity to learn about peace and justice issues, and how the institute impacts those issues, by working on projects alongside scholars and practitioners in the fields of human rights and conflict resolution.

 - B.A. degree in peace studies, human rights, international relations, communication, or a related field OR enrollment, with senior status, in an undergraduate program in a field related to peace studies, human rights, international relations, or communication.

 - GPA of 3.3 or higher.

 - Excellent writing skills.

 - Minimum of 15, and preferably up to 20, hours per week.